Local Limits of Small World Networks: Applications

 \subsection{PageRank}

-PageRank is an algorithm used to rank the importance or centrality of nodes in a graph originally designed to rank World-Wide Web pages.
-Its applications extend to community detection, citation analysis, and beyond \cite{Page}.
+Another property of interest is PageRank, which is an algorithm used to rank the importance or centrality of nodes in a graph, originally designed to rank World Wide Web pages \cite{page1999pagerank}.
+Its applications extend to community detection, citation analysis, and beyond \cite{page1999pagerank}.
 Garavaglia et al. \cite{garavaglia2018local} proved that if a sequence of graphs $G_n$ with $n$ nodes converges in probability, then the PageRank of a uniform random node converges in distribution.
 As an application of this and our main theorems, we get the following corollary.